Ricardo Rosselló: Telegram scandal

 On July 24, 2019, after previously defending the Governor and refusing to impeach him, the Puerto Rico Legislative Assembly announced that they would immediately begin impeachment proceedings unless Rosselló resigned.
 Later that day he announced that he would resign as governor of Puerto Rico effective 5 pm AST August 2, to be replaced by Justice Secretary Wanda Vázquez Garced until she reportedly declined the position.

 In his last minutes in office, Rosselló nominated Pedro Pierluisi as Secretary of State of Puerto Rico, with the intention of Pierluisi becoming Puerto Rico's next governor.

+The Special Independent Prosecutor's Panel, which investigated the Telegraph scandal, submitted their evidence to the Institute of Forensic Sciences.
+The Institute's detailed analysis concluded that the PDF document purporting to be a transcript of the Telegram chat "is not an original, that it is not a complete document, and that it has been modified."

+Post-governorship career

+Since 2022, Rosselló has been a chief operating officer at the Regenerative Medicine Institute (RMI) in Costa Rica.
+He also teaches a topic called “Leadership in Crisis” at the George Mason University and researches on genetic manipulation of stem cells at the Ana G. Méndez University in Puerto Rico.
+In 2021, he received 53,823 write-in votes as a congressional shadow delegation member.

+Awards and honors

+At MIT he was the university tennis captain and was named 2000-2001 Scholar All-America in 2001.
+He was awarded the Top Ten Outstanding Young Persons from JCI International for his research.
+During his governorship in 2019, he was elected to be the president of the Council of State Governments (CSG), awarded the Gerente de Política Pública (education policymaker of the year), and was recognized for outstanding achievements in public health.

 Personal life

 Rosselló was married to Natasha Marie Cervi from 2008 to 2010.

-On October 14, 2012, Rosselló married Beatriz Areizaga in a wedding ceremony held in New Orleans, Louisiana.
-The couple have a daughter, Claudia Beatriz, and a son, Pedro Javier.
+On October 14, 2012, Rosselló married Beatriz Areizaga in a ceremony held in New Orleans, Louisiana.
+The couple have two children: a daughter, Claudia Beatriz, and a son, Pedro Javier.

-His cousin is Roy Rossello, a singer and former member of boy band Menudo.
+His cousin is Roy Rosselló, a singer and former member of the boy band Menudo.

-Rosselló was linked to a car accident caused by a drunk driver in 1994, when he was 15, that killed a woman and her child.
-The original 1994 newspaper note that reported on the crash, along with the victims' son and twin brother, respectively, named Rosselló as the drunk driver.
-The court that saw the case, however, concluded that the other person in the vehicle, Rosselló's friend Ricardo Molinari Such, was the driver.